Building Great Products: The Modern Team's Guide to Product Discovery

 1. Learn & understand

 Before you start thinking about what's next on your product roadmap or even decide which problem you want to solve, spend a decent amount of time communicating with users.
+Instead of focusing on a specific product or feature idea, think about the broader problem (or group of problems) that your idea is aiming to solve, and use this to inform your user research.
 Run customer interviews, organize user stories into themes, create journey maps, and form a close relationship with a group of users.

 The information you learn here will help you hone in on pain points to build solutions for.
 You could spend weeks or months in this stage—however long it takes to start spotting clear themes in your users’ feedback.